MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-spring-cloud.md

 * Instead of making your application public, consider [adding a Spring Cloud Gateway instance](https://cloud.spring.io/spring-cloud-static/spring-cloud-gateway/current/reference/html/).
 Spring Cloud Gateway provides a single endpoint for all applications/microservices deployed in your Azure Spring Cloud instance.
 If a Spring Cloud Gateway is already deployed, ensure that it is configured to route traffic to your newly deployed application.

-* Consider Adding a Spring Cloud Config server to centrally manage and version-control configuration for all your Spring Cloud microservices.
+* Consider adding a Spring Cloud Config server to centrally manage and version-control configuration for all your Spring Cloud microservices.
 For more information, see [Tutorial: Set up a Spring Cloud Config Server instance for your service](/azure/spring-cloud/spring-cloud-tutorial-config-server).

 <!-- Other -->